padogrid/bundle-geode-1-docker-debezium_ksql_kafka/README.md

 ## Building Demo

-We must first build the demo by running the `build_app` command as shown below.
+We must first build the bundle by running the `build_app` command as shown below.
 This command copies the Geode and `geode-addon-core` jar files to the Docker container mounted volume in the `padogrid` directory so that the Geode Debezium Kafka connector can include them in its class path.
 It also downloads the ksql JDBC driver jar and its dependencies in the `padogrid/lib/jdbc` directory.

 ```bash
 cd_docker debezium_ksql_kafka; cd bin_sh